AppDaemon/appdaemon/docs/APPGUIDE.rst

 Per Callback Pinning
 ~~~~~~~~~~~~~~~~~~~~

-Per Class Pinning described above, despite it's dynamic nature is really intended to be a set and forget setup activity in the apps ``initialize()`` function.
+Per Class Pinning described above, despite its dynamic nature is really intended to be a set and forget setup activity in the apps ``initialize()`` function.
 For more dynamic use, it is possible to set the pinning and thread at the callback level, using the ``pin`` and ``pin_thread`` parameters to scheduler calls and ``listen_state()`` and ``listen_event()``.
 These parameters will override the default settings for the App as set in apps.yaml or via the API calls above, but just for the callback in question.

 .. code:: python